retrokey/Comet-KeyServers-Edition/README.md

 Comet is a high performance game server written in Java.

-# Arcturus Morningstar #
+# Comet Server #

-KeyServers is as a fork of Comet by Dank074 (also compatible with nitro it comes with websockets):
+KeyServers is as a fork of Comet by Dank074 (also compatible with nitro it comes with websockets).
+Comet is a high performance game server written in Java: